 Kidlit Writer.
 Diver.
 Thalassophile.
 Photo Geek.
 Technology Spelunker.
 Travels by fins or ferry.

 I love stories and the power of imagination to create new and different worlds in all of their traditional and emerging forms.
-In my B.A., M.A., and Ph.D., I focused primarily on the study of poetry, contemporary multicultural American literature, Latino/a literature, and Latin American and Caribbean Area studies.
+In my B.A., M.A., and Ph.D., I focused primarily on the study of poetry, contemporary multicultural American literature, Latinx literature, & Latin American and Caribbean Area studies.

 This is what I teach my students: what you say matters, whether you're writing an exam, an essay, a blog, a novel, a script, or your magnum opus.
 Writing is always a political act.
 And today, with emerging technologies, how you say it and in what medium, matters as well.